Dive into the UK’s rich history and contemporary culture

 In the UK there are two bank holidays to mark Easter: Good Friday and Easter Monday.
 This Christian holiday is traditionally celebrated with a sit-down meal - usually among family or friends - to mark the beginning of spring.

-Another tradition that people, regardless of their faith or background, tend to enjoy.
+Another tradition which people, regardless of their faith or background, tend to enjoy.
 Easter eggs - usually made of chocolate - start appearing on supermarket shelves in the lead-up to Easter.
 They range from tiny ones that are perfect for hiding in the garden, balcony, or home, to eggs the size of your head.

 First Monday of May: Early May bank holiday